Last updated May 20

-- Two consistent legal guardians may be at the bedside during a patient’s stay.
+Two consistent legal guardians may be at the bedside during a patient’s stay.
 No other visitors will be permitted, including siblings.
 Compassionate exceptions may be possible and must be arranged ahead of time.
 Also visiting adults must be well, will be screened for wellness, and will be required to wear a cloth mask which we can provide.

-- When bringing your child into the clinic we highly advise that only one parent or guardian accompany them.
+When bringing your child into the clinic we highly advise that only one parent or guardian accompany them.
 If possible, we ask that you do not bring your child’s siblings to the appointment.
 To protect all patients, families and staff, family members must wear a mask while in the clinic unless they are alone with their child in a patient room.

 Coronavirus, or COVID-19, is an illness that looks similar to common respiratory diseases like the common cold, influenza or pneumonia.
 Experts believe the virus spreads person-to-person through close contact.
 It can also spread through surfaces, especially if a person touches something with the virus on it then touches their mouth, nose or eyes before washing their hands.